 Your Personal Data

-The University of Glasgow will be what’s known as the ‘Data Controller’ of your personal data processed in relation to the Adult Education for Social Change (IMAESC), IntM Erasmus Mundus Joint Master Degree.
-This privacy notice will explain how The University of Glasgow will process your personal data.
+The University of Glasgow will be what is known as the ‘Data Controller’ of your personal data which is being processed in relation to the IMAESC Consortium as part of the application process for the Erasmus Mundus scholarship.
+This Privacy Notice will explain how The University of Glasgow as part of the IMAESC Consortium will process your personal data.

 Why we need it

-We are collecting your personal data such as name, email address/contact details, academic transcripts, bank account details, passport information, location data and, where relevant, limited special categories data (such as disability, ethnicity, other health data) in order to provide teaching and administrative services required for completion of the IMAESC Erasmus Mundus Joint Master Degree programme and, where relevant, in order to administer any Erasmus Mundus scholarship awarded to you.
-We will only collect data that we need in order to provide and oversee this service to you.
+We are collecting your personal data such as name, email address, contact details, academic transcripts, bank account details, passport information, address and where relevant limited special categories data (such as disability, ethnicity, other health data) in order to facilitate and manage your application for an Erasmus Mundus scholarship.

 Legal basis for processing your data

 In addition, we may be processing some ‘Special Categories Personal Data’ that you volunteer to us.
 We do this in order to fulfil our obligations in regard to equal opportunities monitoring as well as supporting any Good Cause Claims or Disability relates services.
 In order to process your data for these purposes we are relying upon:

 - Article 9(2)(g) of the GDPR in that processing is necessary for reasons of substantial public interest to be read in conjunction with the Data Protection Act 2018 Schedule 1 Part 2 Article 8(1)(a) and Article8(1)(b) in that we are processing your data in that processing is necessary for the purposes of identifying or keeping under review the existence or absence of equality of opportunity or treatment between groups of people specified in relation to that category with a view to enabling such equality to be promoted or maintained.